Trusted WordPress tutorials, when you need them most.

 Search engines treat subdomains differently from root domain names and assign rankings as separate websites.

-For instance, search engines consider WPBeginner and our WPBeginner Videos sites as separate websites.
+For instance, search engines consider WPBeginner and our WPBeginner Videos sites to be separate websites.

 On the other hand, sub-directories directly benefit from the domain authority of the root domain, thus ranking higher in most cases.